It is an acetylcholinesterase inhibitor that can treat myasthenia gravis by increasing acetylcholine in the postsynaptic endplate.

 It can also affect ganglionic neurotransmission and improve sympathetic activation in the standing position.

 Pyridostigmine is a small synthetic molecule (C9H13N2O2) that was patented in 1951 and is often known by the trade name of Mestinon.
 The final effect is a more significant amount of acetylcholine available to bind to postsynaptic receptors.

 Pretreatment with carbamate pyridostigmine is a well-established method to protect against nerve agent poisoning in armed forces in several nations.

 The therapeutic injections of botulinum toxin are commonly performed in pediatric otolaryngology.
-The aerodigestive complications of botulinum toxin injections, although rare, can be serious.
+The aerodigestive complications of botulinum toxin injections, although rare, can be severe.
 Oral pyridostigmine is effective in the symptomatic treatment of these complications.

 Pyridostigmine inhibits the acetylcholinesterase enzyme, which reduces the natural enzymatic metabolism of acetylcholine at the neuromuscular junction and increases the transmission of impulses from cholinergic neurons through the synaptic cleft.

-After oral administration, pyridostigmine reaches a maximum plasma concentration around 1.7 hours and has a short half-life of 1-2 hours.
+After oral administration, pyridostigmine reaches a maximum plasma concentration of around 1.7 hours and has a short half-life of 1-2 hours.